Two more FIRs filed over migrant workers gathering at Bandra

 The first FIR was registered against 700 unidentified persons.
 An FIR was registered against Vinay Dubey, a resident of Navi Mumbai, who had uploaded a video on the social media and asked migrant workers from North India to gather at the Kurla Terminus and demand that they be sent back home.

-The other FIR against the Marathi journalist, Rahul Kulkarni was registered after he ran a report stating that a specula train will run for migrant workers to their native place.
+The other FIR against the Marathi journalist, Rahul Kulkarni was registered after he ran a report stating that a special train will run for migrant workers to their native place.